peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

   * Otherwise, if the number expresses infinity, not-a-number, or negative zero, the CBOR object will have tag 269 and the appropriate format.

-  * Otherwise, if the number's exponent is greater than or equal to 2^64 or less than -(2^64), the CBOR object will have tag 265 and the appropriate format.
+  * Otherwise, if the number's exponent is at least 2^64 or less than -(2^64), the CBOR object will have tag 265 and the appropriate format.

   * Otherwise, the CBOR object will have tag 5 and the appropriate format.

  <b>Parameters:</b>

  * <i>bigValue</i>: An arbitrary-precision binary floating-point number.
 Can be null.